A Herstory Trail designed in honor of the Boston Women’s Memorial and celebrating the lives of Abigail Adams, Lucy Stone and Phillis Wheatley.

 Others may never feel tyrannic sway?

-- Born in Brookfield, she was one of the first Massachusetts women to graduate from college.
+Born in Brookfield, Lucy Stone was one of the first Massachusetts women to graduate from college.
 She was an ardent abolitionist, a renowned orator, and the founder of the Woman’s Journal, the foremost women’s suffrage publication of its era.

 Let woman’s sphere be bounded only by her capacity.